Hot Tub and Swimming Pool Electrical Safety including Extension Leads

-This advice applies to inflatable hot tubs fitted with a 13A plug
+This advice applies to inflatable hot tubs and accessories for above ground swimming pools fitted with a 13A plug.

-Whilst hot tubs can provide a fantastic safe leisure activity, it is vitally important that the electrical risks are properly understood.
+Whilst hot tubs and swimming pools can provide a fantastic safe leisure activity, it is vitally important that the electrical risks are properly understood.

 How can I keep electricity costs down?